 Key Scenes

-- Willa’s Underwater Grave: The hauntingly beautiful shot of Willa’s body sitting in her car at the bottom of the river, her hair flowing like seaweed.
+- Willa’s Underwater Grave: The hauntingly beautiful shot of Shelley Winters’ character submerged in her car, her hair flowing like seaweed, is one of cinema’s most iconic and surreal images.

 Iconic Quotes